 San Jose is consistently among the best in the faceoff circle and blocked more shots in 2013 than any team except for the Toronto Maple Leafs.
 Logan Couture was second among NHL forwards and is not even 25 years old.

 Young players off the blue line are looking to step up into their first real role at the top level, like Alex Stalock (26) and Tomas Hertl (19).
 This team is poised to be in contention for home ice in the first round that will almost certainly stay within the Pacific Division, which the Sharks will also have a shot at winning.

 San Jose has one of the best coaching staffs in the NHL.
 The team has a stronger identity than at any time in its past and plays to its strengths well.

 Both teams are a little different than they were last season.
 LA's Jonathan Quick was virtually unbeatable for San Jose, and there is little reason to believe this year will be different.
-They lack scoring depth at both forward and on the blue line, leaving too little margin for error.
+A lack of scoring depth at both forward and on the blue line leaves too little margin for error.

 Tyler Kennedy is a much better offensive threat than T.J.
 Galiardi was, and that upgrade is more important than the lost defensive prowess of that personnel change.
 But losing Scott Gomez and Tim Kennedy hurts the team's depth at the position.

 That leaves a lot on the teenage shoulders of Tomas Hertl, who has never even played North American hockey.
 Most of the Sharks' other contributors will be lucky not to drop off in play, as they have more key players past their 33rd birthday than on the right side of their 29th.

 Even if the Sharks had gotten one extra inch on the final shot of the 2013 Stanley Cup playoffs—followed by an overtime game-winner—they would have been no match for the Chicago Blackhawks.
 After sweeping the season series over San Jose, they dominated the team who advanced at the expense of their in-state rivals.